Naiseymae/CSCI_1110_Final_Project/README.md

 ## Code Example 2

 The code below is a portion of the graphicAA method inside the AminoAcid class which returns an HBox filled with amino acid circles that will be displayed in the main pane.
-This method requires an ArrayList where each index is a codon (3 characters such as “AAA” or “UAG”).
-It will match the codon in the ArrayList to its amino acid and create a new label with a circle object while also displaying the codon sequence underneath the circle.
+This method requires a string array where each index is a codon (3 characters such as “AAA” or “UAG”).
+It will match the codon in the array to an amino acid and create a new label with a circle object while also displaying the codon sequence underneath the circle.
 When the sequence for a STOP codon is found, a rectangle instead of an amino acid circle is created, and the method ends.

 ```java
 		// Match the amino acid name to a circle of the corresponding color for the whole ArrayList.